grpc/proposal/A66-otel-stats.md

 *   Allow setting a [MeterProvider](https://opentelemetry.io/docs/specs/otel/metrics/api/#meterprovider)
     on individual plugins.
 Implementations should require a MeterProvider being set.
-A MeterProvider not being set should either not be allowed, fail registering of the plugin or result in a no-op.
+A MeterProvider not being set should result in a no-op.
 Some OpenTelemetry language APIs have a global MeterProvider. gRPC implementations should *NOT* fallback on this global.
 *   Optionally allow enabling/disabling metrics.
 This would allow optimizations to avoid computation and collection of expensive stats within the gRPC library.
 Note that even without this capability, users of OpenTelemetry